The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

 The weekly cash payment to an LHN reflects the estimated cost of patient related services anticipated to be delivered during the monthly cash payment period.
 The estimated monthly activity and the weekly cash payments are determined based on the annual LHN Service Agreements.

 Cash payments from the NSW State Pool Account and from the State Managed Fund to LHNs are processed each Tuesday.
 Reporting by the Administrator is based on cash payments made during a given month and is therefore dependent on the number of Tuesdays in a particular month.
-During 2013-14, July 2013, October 2013, December 2013 and April 2014 each have five Tuesdays, with all other months having four Tuesdays.
+During 2014-15, July 2014, September 2014, December 2014 and March 2015 each have five Tuesdays.
+June 2015 also has 5 Tuesdays however the week 52 payment (final payment) occurs on 23 June.
+All other months have four Tuesdays.
 If accrual accounting principles were being applied within the NHFA Payments System, the value of the reported cash payments would recognise only the number of calendar days in a particular month, not the 35 days (five weeks paid) or 28 days (four weeks paid), as reported by the Administrator.

 Cash payments to LHNs from both the NSW State Pool Account and State Managed Fund are generally calculated based on equal weekly instalments to health services unless otherwise negotiated.

-Other payments will occur in 2013-14 that are outside the regular weekly (Tuesday) payment cycle.
-Such payments include the full year insurance premium, quarterly payments to the Australian Red Cross Blood Service, quarterly payments to Victoria Health for the Albury-Wodonga inter-jurisdictional agreement and payments to other States/Territories for NSW residents treated in their public hospitals.
+Other payments will occur in 2014-15 that are outside the regular weekly (Tuesday) payment cycle.
+Such payments include the full year insurance premium, quarterly payments to the Australian Red Cross Blood Service, quarterly payments to Victoria Health for the Albury Wodonga inter-jurisdictional agreement and payments to other States/Territories for NSW residents treated in their public hospitals.
 Payments to LHNs may also vary where their cash entitlement alters during the financial year.

 Monthly comparison of cash payments from the NSW State pool and State Managed Fund can vary month to month predominately due to these planned payments.